 root user has the power to do anything in your newly installed

 You can easily and unintentionally destroy your system.
-Therefore it is not recommended to use root account in a regular basis.
+Therefore it is not recommended to use root account on a regular basis.

-However, There are times and programs, when root security privilege are needed.
+However, There are times and programs when root security privilege is needed.
 Instead of login as root, to run those commands.
 We will allow this user to gain increased privileges and see how he can run the programs with the security privileges of the root account.